CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Troubleshoot-Layer-1.md

 - Replace any module that has caused problems in the past.
 - Replace all modules in the switch.

-If needed, contact the {{<exlink url="https://enterprise-support.nvidia.com/s/" text="NVIDIA Cumulus Global Support Services team">}} for additional help.
+If needed, contact the {{<exlink url="https://enterprise-support.nvidia.com/s/" text="NVIDIA Enterprise Support team">}} for additional help.